RaniaSalama/Nonlinear_Diffusion/Readme.md

 The code used in Rania Ibrahim and David F. Gleich.
-"Nonlinear Diffusion for Community Detection andSemi-Supervised Learning" paper, accepted at The Web Conference (formally WWW), 2019.
+"Nonlinear Diffusion for Community Detection and Semi-Supervised Learning" paper, accepted at The Web Conference (formally WWW), 2019.

 # Synthetic Data Experiments